ashleychontos/pySYD/docs/guide/library/input.rst

 Getting started
 ***************

-**ICYMI:** there is a very convenient way for you to immediately get started -- and that is by running the ``pySYD`` setup command.
-Running the command will provide all of the relevant files that are discussed in detail on this page.
+In case you somehow missed it -- there is a convenient way for you to get started right away -- which is by running the ``pySYD`` setup feature.
+Running the command will provide *all* of the relevant files that are discussed in detail on this page.

-To read more details about the setup feature, please visit our :ref:`Installation <../installation>` or :ref:`Quickstart<../quickstart>` pages.
+To read more details about the setup feature, please visit our :ref:`Installation <..installation>` or :ref:`Quickstart<..quickstart>` pages.
+You can also see how it works directly by visiting :ref:`the API <pipeline>`.

 Inputs
 ######